-On the scenic Richardson Highway, outside Valdez, you'll find Worthington Glacier.
+On the scenic Richardson Highway, 28 miles from Valdez, you'll find Worthington Glacier, well worth the drive.
 Princess makes a stop here when you travel from Copper River Wilderness Lodge to Valdez to cross Prince William Sound.
 A park area with interpretive center and walkways has been established at the foot of this very accessible glacier.

+Photos ©Susan Milne.
 Lead photo courtesy Norwegian Cruise Line.
-Other photos are ©Susan Milne